About Pitcher Plant

 - Pitcher plants can be propagated through stem cuttings.
 Take a cutting with 2-3 nodes, remove lower leaves, and plant in a moist, well-draining medium.
 Maintain high humidity until roots develop.

-Can I grow Pitcher Plant indoors
+Can I grow Pitcher Plant in my indoor space

 Difficulty